vtex-apps/store-components/react/components/Notification/README.md

 #### Configuration

-Through the Storefront, you can change the `NotificationBar`'s behavior and interface.
+Through the Storefront, you can change the `Notification`'s behavior and interface.
 However, you also can make in your theme app, as Store theme does.

 | Prop name | Type | Description | Default value |
 | --------- | ---- | ----------- | ------------- |